estafyn/Empire-of-Cards/src/assets/content/Main Storyline Outline.md

 ### 2\.
 Historical Context & Cultural Elements

-- The game takes place during the height of cassowary civilization (80,000 BCE) when technology and social structures were highly advanced.
+- The game takes place during the Age of Companies (as described in the [Timeline](./Timeline.md)), when cassowary civilization resembled human Victorian/industrial era but occurred around 140,000 BCE.
-- References to the rapid development of this civilization from 90,000-80,000 BCE appear in background lore.
+- References to the historical development of this civilization appear in background lore.

 ### 3\.
 Technological Elements

 - The story showcases cassowary technological innovations including:
   - Diprotodon-powered transport systems
   - Cockatoo message networks
-  - Early metallurgy and corporate record-keeping
+  - Metallurgy and corporate record-keeping
-  - All framed within the scientifically plausible 90,000-80,000 BCE setting
+  - All framed within the cassowary civilization's equivalent of Victorian-era technology

 ### 4\.
 Replay Incentive